Wolfbanus/CF2-python-playground/README.md

    ```
 ### Usage
-Simply run the Python script:
+Simply run the Python script with the terminal in the same folder as the .py file:
 ```python
 python3 particle_in_a_box.py
 ```